Your tenancy

 How do I end my tenancy?

-If you want to end your tenancy with us, sign in to manage your home online and visit ‘Thinking of ending your tenancy?’ under My tenancy to complete a notice to quit form.
-Or you can call us on 0300 555 6666.
+If you want to end your tenancy with us, sign in to manage your home online and visit ‘Thinking of ending your tenancy?’ under My tenancy.
+Or fill in a Notice to Quit form and follow the instructions at the bottom of the page.
+Alternatively you can call us on 0300 555 6666.

 Please check your tenancy agreement for details of the amount of notice you need to provide.